(Text|String|Character)

 Every unit of text (character) is assigned a unique integer known as a code point.

-All the characters within a string have a common coding representation (ie character set) that translate a code point to a glyph (visual character representation).
+All the characters within a string have a common coding representation (ie character set) that translates a code point to a glyph (visual character representation).

-A Text representation in computer is a String.
+The Text representation unit in computer language is a character or a String.

 Without an associated data schema (such as Java script, XML, …), a text is primarily said to be unstructured.